truongduyng/truongduyng.github.io/_posts/2015-01-26-Ruby-on-Rails-Directory-Structure.md

 	6. views: contains your template of your controllers and layouts.
 The template begins with _ is partials.
 It help you to DRY up your views.
  <br><br>

-* bin : contains binary executable files
+* bin : contains binary executable script for your rails project.
+These are the files that get exceuted when you run rails, bundle or rake from the command line.
  <br><br>

 * config: Configures of your app.